vdtyson/Android_Sprint8Challenge_CongressDebug/README.md

 4. Run the profiler to look for performance bugs.
 The app doesn't have to be perfect, but when you look at the CPU profiler, you'll see a number of glaring issues that will be a huge boost to the performance.

+## Go Further

-5. After you finish with these requirements, spend the rest of the time improving coverage on your unit tests.
+After you finish with these requirements, spend the rest of the time improving coverage on your unit tests, improving the UI tests and improving overall performance.